-In the case of a child in considerable distress, this may be caused by the death of a:
+A child is likely to be in considerable distress when caused by the death of a:

+- parent

-- parent - sibling
+- sibling

-- previous main carer of the child - person living in the same household (who does not pay commercial rent)
+- previous main carer of the child

+- person living in the same household (who does not pay commercial rent)

-If this happens and the main carer of that child needs to provide extra support / care it might impact their ability to either:
+If this happens and the main carer of that child needs to provide extra support and care, it may impact on their ability to:

-- work search - be available for work
+- search for work, or - be available for work

-In this case the claimant's requirements will be suspended for one month.
+In these circumstances, the claimant's work-related requirements will be suspended for 1 month.

-Main carers may access this switching-off requirements(Easement) once every 6 months for a period of 2 years from the time of death.
+Main carers can access the switching-off requirements (easement) once every 6 months for a period of 2 years from the time of death.
 See Child in considerable distress